castroian/ianshootsphotos/README.md

 Does anyone really own anything in the Bay?
 If we don't, then what do we do *now* to make such a place *home*?

 The main purpose of my work is to document the Bay- particularly its BIPOC punk, art, and activist subcultures- as they are now before this place inevitably changes along with its communities.
 You can find most of my work on Instagram at [@ianshootsphotos](https://instagram.com/ianshootsphotos).
+I also occasionally upload videos to my YouTube at [ianshootsvideos](https://www.youtube.com/@ianshootsvideos).

 I also have experience as a photojournalist, with credits in publications including Berkeleyside, Street Spirit, and SF Chronicle.
 In the past, I've freelanced for the Berkeley Times, Oakland Roots Sports Club, and various community organizations, venues, and artists.
 That being said, to pay the rent, my day job is in applied data science - you can learn more about me professionally on this site's main page [here](https://castroian.github.io/).